Attractions

 Take a Chocolate Tour

-Afterward, walk the hotel grounds, taking in the beautiful flowers, seeing their bottle tree in the lobby and then snapping a fun photo with the resident pirate or Santa Claus, depending on the season.
+Afterward, walk the hotel grounds, taking in the beautiful flowers, seeing their bottle tree in the lobby and then taking a fun photo with the resident pirate or Santa Claus, depending on the season.

 Stop by the Fish Market